CALL NOW: +1 888-771-4769

 Now that you have your LED grow light, you must use it properly for optimum growth and yield.
-The biggest mistakes people make with LEDs are not having enough light and not placing the light at the proper distance.
+The most common mistakes with LEDs are not having enough light and not placing the light at the proper distance.
 If you do not provide your working area with enough light coverage, you can expect less than robust growth.
 Similarly, incorrect light placement will not have optimal results.
 Placing a light too close will stunt growth, too far will cause stretching.
 Follow the recommended coverage areas listed on the Details Page of each light for optimal light penetration and coverage.
 Keep I mind that there are many variables to indoor growing, so you may want to add or remove some light depending on your own specifics.

-Since LEDs do not emit great amount of heat like MH/HPS systems, you can better regulate the room temperature and the temperature immediately below your light.
+Since LEDs do not emit a great amount of heat like MH/HPS systems, you can better regulate the room temperature and the temperature immediately below your light.
 Ambient room temperature can be 82 degrees instead of 72 degrees during lighting and can go as low as 60-65 degrees when the lights are out.
 Be sure to use less water than you would normally use as LED lights emit much less heat than conventional methods.
 Wait until your soil is a little bit dry before watering again.
-You should also use 30% less nutrients as compared with MH/HPS when growing with LEDs
+You should also use 30% fewer nutrients as compared with MH/HPS when growing with LEDs

 Do not work in your grow room when it is supposed to be dark in the OFF cycle.
 The plants need the dark time to rest and light intrusion will negatively affect their growth.
 If you must work during the OFF cycle, use green light bulbs for lighting as the green light is reflected by the plants and will not disrupt their sleep schedule.